-When towing a trailer, transmission fluid should be changed more frequently.
-For additional information, see the "Maintenance and do-it-vourself" section earlier in this manual.
+When towing a trailer, final drive gear oil should be replaced and transmission oil/fluid should be changed more frequently.
+For additional information, see the "Maintenance and do-it-yourself" section earlier in this manual.

 FLAT TOWING

 Towing your vehicle with all four wheels on the ground is sometimes called flat towing.
 This method is sometimes used when towing a vehicle behind a recreational vehicle, such as a motor home.